-

 ◦ Assess the nature and extent of that risk

-◦ Develop the most appropriate support plan for the individuals concerned
+◦ Develop the most appropriate support plan for the individuals concerned6.5 Terrorism

 • WRAP – Workshop for Raising Awareness of Prevent.
-This is nationally prescribed training aimed at specific relevant staff
+This is nationally prescribed training aimed at specific relevant staff6.8 Prevent

 ◦ Objective 1: respond to the ideological challenge of terrorism and the threat we face from those who